juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 same size of the IC or a bit bigger, & thermal paste on both sides of the copper bullion. </br>
 probably replace the 4x screws with a bit longer + o-rings if needed. </br>
 Aluminium could work, but copper has better [Thermal Conductivity](https://koolance.com/cooling101-heat-transfer) </br>
+D) a combination of the previous + remove completely the 4x standoffs: </br>
+drill 1/8" holes or smaller in the exact same place of the standoffs on the heatsink, </br>
+use longer 4x screws + 8x o-rings + 4x springs + 4x safety [Locknuts](https://en.wikipedia.org/wiki/Locknut) </br>
+The head of the screws on the back of the pcb & safety nuts on the top of the heatsink or backwards, </br> could work but must not touch other PCIe cards, front & back. </br>

 ### Alternatives:
 AQC IC is very nice... was also used in Sonnet 10G Solo card, </br>